 At low temperatures, the differentiating factor is the relative energies of the transition states leading to the products.
 The 1,2 product has a lower-energy transition state, owing to the fact that charge is more stable on the more substituted carbon.
 The difference between the energies of these transition states will determine the product ratio.

 A quick analogy.
 Imagine you’re hungry, and you only have $5 in your pocket.
-In a choice between McDonalds and Applebee’s, the only accessible option is McDonalds – even if you like Applebee’s a lot more.
+In a choice between McDonalds and Applebee’s, the only accessible option is McDonalds – even if, for some reason, you like Applebee’s a lot more.

 Let’s sketch this out.
 The carbocation intermediate can pass through the two different transition states that lead to the 1,2- and 1,4- products, respectively.
 If we choose a temperature low enough, then the product distribution will reflect the difference in energy between the two activation energies Ea (1,2) and Ea (1,4).
 So long as the reaction is not reversible, the product with the lower energy transition state will dominate.
 This is called “kinetic control”.